sscien/MSI_hg38/README.md

-Daniel Cui Zhou
+Yizhe Song
-daniel.cui@wustl.edu
+y.song@wustl.edu
-Last updated: 08/06/19
+Last updated: 11/17/21

-Adapted from Qingsong Gao's hg19 pipeline.
+Adapted from Daniel Cui Zhou's hg38 pipeline.

-VERSION: v1.2
+VERSION: v1.4
 Build: hg38
-Cluster: MGI
+Cluster: katmai

 MSIsensor can be found here: https://github.com/ding-lab/msisensor.
 MSI scores can roughly be interpreted as the percentage of microsatellite sites (with deep enough sequencing coverage) that have a lesion.